bburns/PyVoyager/README.md

 Ideally the RAW images would be used with a better reseau removal algorithm, but for now the CALIB images are used.

-After downloading the tar.gz files, unzipping them, extracting the PNGs, adjusting and denoising them, the CALIB images are centered based on blob detection, Hough circle detection, the expected target radius, and ECC maximization [3] for stabilization.
+After downloading the tar.gz files, unzipping them, extracting the PNGs, adjusting and denoising them, the CALIB images are centered based on blob detection, Hough circle detection, the expected target radius, and [ECC maximization][ecc] for stabilization.
 See the section on centering below for more details.

 The expected radius of the target is determined in advance by the `vg init positions` command, which uses SPICE position data, target position, target size, and camera FOV to determine size of target in image, which is stored in `db/positions.csv` (included in the distribution).
 This helps with the Hough circle detection, and also to stabilize the image.